KholoudELkasaby/vinto-client-side/README.md

 ---
 # Vinto E-commerce Client-Side

-The **Vinto E-commerce Frontend** is a powerful, feature-rich Angular application designed to deliver a seamless and modern shopping experience.
+The **Vinto E-commerce** is a powerful, feature-rich Angular application designed to deliver a seamless and modern shopping experience.
 It integrates tightly with the Vinto E-commerce API and provides interfaces for customers, administrators, and shipment companies.

 ---